falkr/ttm4115/pages/learning/tbl.md

 * The scores of your RAT **do not count towards your final grade**.
 * This means you can completely focus on understanding the answers and getting feedback on your state of preparedness for the unit.
-* **It is mandatory to submit all RATs.** If you are sick on a Monday and cannot participate, you can do the RAT later.
+* **It is mandatory to submit all RATs.** If you cannot participate on a Thursday, you can do the RAT later.
 (In this case, you only do the individual RAT, not the team-RAT explained next.)

 ## Phase 3: Team RAT